feuji-testing-frameworks/selenium-java-cucumber-framework/README.md

 ## Description

-This project is designed for testing a UI using Selenium WebDriver with the TestNG and cucumber framework in Java.
-It allows you to automate UI testing.
+This project is designed for testing a UI, API using Selenium WebDriver and RestAssured with the TestNG and cucumber framework in Java.
+It allows you to automate UI,API testing.

 ## Prerequisites